raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 and determines the nature of the operation being performed, including whether it is an acknowledged or unacknowledged operation;
-any other TLVs in a DSO request message are referred to as "Additional TLVs" and serve as modifiers affecting the primary operation.
+any other TLVs in a DSO request message are referred to as "Additional TLVs" and serve additional non-primary purposes, which may be related to the primary purpose, or not, as in the case of the encryption padding TLV.

 A DSO response message may contain no TLVs, or it may contain one or more TLVs as appropriate to the information being communicated.
-In the context of DSO response messages, one or more TLVs with the same DSO-TYPE as the Primary TLV in the corresponding DSO request message are referred to as "Response TLVs".
+In the context of DSO response messages, one or more TLVs with the same DSO-TYPE as the Primary TLV in the corresponding DSO request message are referred to as "Response Primary TLVs".
-Any other TLVs with different DSO-TYPEs are referred to as "Extra TLVs".
+Any other TLVs with different DSO-TYPEs are referred to as "Response Additional TLVs".
-The Response TLV(s), if present, MUST occur first in the response message, before any Extra TLVs.
+The Response Primary TLV(s), if present, MUST occur first in the response message, before any Response Additional TLVs.

 Two timers (elapsed time since an event) are defined in this document: